 These strategies commit us to:

 - Working with anyone wanting to develop and deliver the right homes in the right places at the right time – as well as making the most effective use of housing stock already here.
-This will mean developing effective solutions to local housing need with community groups too – Neighbourhood Plan groups being a very good example, as we have previously heard in this meeting tonight
+This will mean developing effective solutions to local housing need with community groups too – Neighbourhood Plan groups being a very good example

 - Creating more choice and ways of empowering residents to secure a long-term, stable home – the way in which we have considered and shaped our response to the new duties required by the revised Homeless Reduction Act has been held up by the MHCLG as a model for others to follow